-Khánh Hòa Province seeks cooperation opportunities with Indonesia
+Khánh Hòa province seeks cooperation opportunities with Indonesia

 At the conference, the two sides looked into their potential, strengths and cooperation ability, with priority given to processing-manufacturing, energy, tourism, and high-tech agriculture.

-Following the event, Indonesian delegates visited Australis Aquaculture LLC, Vạn Ninh KN solar farm, a tourism-agriculture cooperative and several tourist sites in Khánh Hòa. — VNS
+Following the event, Indonesian delegates visited Australis Aquaculture, LLC, Van Ninh KN solar farm, a tourism-agriculture cooperative and some tourist sites in Khanh Hoa. — VNS